 Could be ready in a few years

-The work to carry out seabed surveys in Øresund is in full swing.
-This will pave the way for construction work on the sea to begin in 2025, when cables and turbine foundations will initially be laid.
+The work of conducting seabed surveys in Øresund is in full swing.
+This will pave the way for construction work at sea to begin in 2025, when cables will initially be laid and turbine foundations will be set up.

-At the same time, work is being done on Avedøre Holme at Avedøreværket, where the power from the Aflandshage Wind Farm comes ashore.
-Cables will be laid here and a transformer station will be built.
+At the same time, work is being carried out on Avedøre Holme at Avedøreværket, where the electricity from Aflandshage Wind Farm will come ashore.
+Here, cables are being laid and a transformer station is being built.

-According to the plan, the new offshore wind turbines from Siemens Gamesa are to be set up so that Aflandshage Wind Farm can be fully operational in 2026.
+According to the plan, the new offshore wind turbines from Siemens Gamesa are to be installed so that Aflandshage Wind Farm can be in full operation in 2026.

 amp